Christovis/category-theory-for-programmers-companion/README.md

-# category-theory-for-programmers-companion
-"Category Theory for Programmers" Companion
+# A reading companion for "Category Theory for Programmers"